Get Involved To Help Ensure A Safety Net

 NM’s Horse Rescues

 Support the frontlines work of the state’s horse rescue shelters that safeguard our state’s needy horses.
-Senate Bill 274, the Horse Shelter Rescue Fund sponsored by Senator George Muñoz (D-Gallup), has passed the entire legislature and is now waiting to be signed by Governor Martinez.
+Senate Bill 274, the Equine Shelter Rescue Fund sponsored by Senator George Muñoz (D-Gallup), has passed the entire legislature and is now waiting to be signed by Governor Martinez.
 Please contact the Governor and urge her to sign this bill into law, so New Mexico’s horse shelters can receive support from New Mexicans who want to voluntarily contribute their state tax refunds to these needy shelters.

 Please make calls or emails TODAY in support of the Safeguard American Food Exports (SAFE) Act.
 The SAFE Act (S. 541/H.R.
 1094) will implement a national ban on slaughter of horses and the transport of horses to slaughter.
 Contact your members of Congress (Senators Udall and Heinrich plus your Representative) to support the quick passage of this federal legislation.